MerlinofMines/EasyCommands/docs/EasyCommands/functions.md

 ## Conditional Calls to Functions

-Just like a multi-command command, a function call made by a time-sensitive condition will execute the entire function before checking the condition again.
+All commands inside of a conditional command will be executed before checking the condition again.
 So the following command will always execute all of the "blink" logic before re-checking the "pistons" height.

 ```
 until "pistons" height > 10